AsutoSSH/Operator-Fill/README.md

 All Character displayed above with quotes like '+' or '*(' are to be typed without quotes like + or *(.

-DOnt omit multiplying operator if trying to multiply thinking that 2 numbers side by side will multiply both numbers.
+Don't omit multiplying operator if trying to multiply thinking that 2 numbers in brackets placed side to side will multiply both numbers.

 For Example: